Percival Hartley

-Early life
+Early life and education

 Harvey was born at Calverley, Yorkshire, England, the son of William Thompson Hartley, a coal merchant.
-He attended Bradford Technical College and then the University of Leeds where he qualified BSc in 1905.
-He then won a scholarship to the Lister Institute of Preventive Medicine in London from 1906 to 1908.
+His mother's maiden name was Grimshaw.
+He was educated at Belle Vue School and attended Bradford Technical College and then the University of Leeds where he studied chemistry, qualifying BSc in 1905.
+He then won a scholarship to the Lister Institute of Preventive Medicine in London from 1906 to 1908, where he studied under J. B. Leathes.
 He gained a Doctor of Science degree from the University of London in 1909.

 Career

-Hartley worked in India for four years then returned to the Lister Institute in 1913 but joined up with the Royal Army Medical Corps (RAMC) and served as a captain from 1915 to 1919 during the First World War.
-He won the Military Cross in 1917.
+Hartley worked in India for four years as a government physiological chemist based at Muktesar, where he worked on the cattle disease rinderpest.
+He returned to the Lister Institute in 1913, as an assistant to Arthur Harden in the biochemical department.
+At the outbreak of the First World War, he joined up with the Royal Army Medical Corps (RAMC) and served as a captain from 1915 to 1919, winning the Military Cross in 1917.

-Hartley then worked for three years at the Wellcome Physiological Research Laboratories and in 1922 joined the National Institute for Medical Research where he became director of biological samples.
+Hartley then worked for two years at the Wellcome Physiological Research Laboratories, where he developed a culture broth that permitted reliable production of diphtheria toxin.
+In 1922 he joined the National Institute for Medical Research where he became director of biological samples.
 He stayed till 1946 when he joined the London School of Hygiene & Tropical Medicine.
 He worked at the Sir William Dunn School of Pathology from 1949 to 1953 and at the Lister Institute again from 1949 to 1953.
 In the 1940s he worked with Ralph Kekwick.